 Batten Disease is an inherited disease and it does not affect any particular social or economic group but it is devastating for any family living anywhere in any circumstance.
 Batten Disease causes an apparently healthy child to develop epilepsy, lose the ability to walk, talk, eat and see, as well as developing dementia, before dying between the ages of 5 - 30 depending on the type of Batten Disease inherited.
 There is no cure.
 All families, with their associated professionals will benefit.

 The BDFA is the only charity dedicated to Batten Disease in the UK.
 We were set up in 1998 by a group of parents who felt that there should be a specialist organisation in the UK and the BDFA gained charity status in 2001.
 The BDFA works closely with specialist medical professionals working with children and young adults affected by Batten Disease.
 The organisation also works closely with scientists who are undertaking Batten Disease research.

 Read more about the Charity running this project.

-Sam is our first Family Support Officer and has been supporting families for nearly two years.
+Harriet has been supporting families for over 4 years.
 She has extensive knowledge of Batten Disease and is a qualified social worker.

-Andrea is the BDFA's Charity Manager and will be supporting Sam to ensure that she is able to effectively support families affected by Batten Disease.
+Samantha is the BDFA's CEO and will be supporting Harriet to ensure that she is able to effectively support families affected by Batten Disease.

 It is a comfort to know that there are people who understand